mikitz/anki-card-importer/README.md

 * It takes the input of words from a user-defined language within Flashcards.xlsx.
 * Next, it uses those words and that defined language to determine what website to scrape.
 * After than, it scrapes sentences from the appropriate website, then saves them to an XLSX file.
-* It uses the words found in Flashcards.xlsx to create two types of notes within Anki: a custom front-back type note and a custom cloze type note.
+* It uses the words found in Flashcards.xlsx and the newly scraped sentences to create two types of notes within Anki: a custom front-back type note and a custom cloze type note.
 * Finally, it imports these newly created cards into the local instance of Anki using the AnkiConnect add-on. (https://github.com/FooSoft/anki-connect)